Selecting the right pump to go with my water tank

 Whole of House Pumps

-Since they must supply water to many outlets and appliances at once with a relatively constant pressure, Whole-of-House pumps tend to have much higher flow rates.
+Since they must supply water to many outlets and appliances at once with relatively constant pressure, Whole-of-House pumps tend to have much higher flow rates.

 The typical multi-stage rainwater harvesting pump will ensure a maximum water flow of around 100 litres per minute with a maximum head of between 30 and 60 metres.